chabulhwi/lean-notes/docs/en/Anselm.md

 I'd like to thank Eric Wieser and Alistair Tucker.
 Eric Wieser found inconsistency in my first and second drafts.
 Alistair Tucker gave a comment on transcribing premise 3 of the original formulation by Alvin Plantinga.
-You can see my discussion with them in [this link][2].
+You can see my discussion with them in [this link][leanzulip].

-Alistair Tucker also [told me][4] how to prove that we can't deduce the statement `∃ (x : Being), isGod x ∧ inReality x` from the premises of St. Anselm's argument and the axioms of Lean's type theory.
+Alistair Tucker also [told me][tucker] how to prove that we can't deduce the statement `∃ (x : Being), isGod x ∧ inReality x` from the premises of St. Anselm's argument and the axioms of Lean's type theory.